If that sounds like you, we’ve got your back. Read on for ideas you can use in this situation.

-If your tuition gap — the difference between what college will cost and what you can pay — isn’t that large, you may be able to get by with smaller changes to your finances, such as dropping some subscriptions, not bringing a car to school and taking on an extra roommate.
+If your tuition gap — the difference between what college will cost and what you can pay — isn’t that large, you may be able to get by with smaller changes to your finances, such as dropping some subscriptions, not bringing a car to school, and taking on an extra roommate.

 If you have a significant tuition gap, you might have to consider taking more significant measures, such as living at home or even enrolling in a less expensive college that wasn’t your first choice.

 A limited credit history means you haven’t been using credit long enough for lenders to evaluate your creditworthiness.
-This is true for most students entering college, since in general they’ve only been eligible for credit for a year or two.
+This is true for most students entering college, since most have only been eligible for credit for a year or two.

-- Pay your bills on time.
+Pay your bills on time.
 Lenders mostly want to see that you can be trusted to pay what you owe and do it on time.
 So even your regular bills, like the fees for your monthly streaming services, can help build your credit.

-- Think creatively.
+Think creatively.
 If you don’t want, or can’t get, a credit card, consider getting a small credit line or cash-secured loan from a local bank.
 You can also ask a parent or other trusted person to make you an authorized user on their account.
 As long as you pay back what you owe on time, these all count toward building your credit score.

-- Get a job.
+Get a job.
 We say that not because we think you’re slacking, but because having a steady source of income makes you a more attractive borrower even though it doesn’t directly impact your credit score.
 It has the added benefit of making it easier to save money, which means you may have to borrow less in the long term.

-Shop around among lenders
+6. Shop around among private lenders

 Not all lenders use the same formula to evaluate borrowers.
 Some use different models to rate borrowers and may give more weight to areas besides your credit history.
 They also have different criteria for when a cosigner is needed.
 Just because one lender wants you to have a cosigner doesn’t mean all lenders will.